 We have been adding to companies that have been able to demonstrate this innovation trend.
-One example is Sunny Optical, which makes optical components such as camera modules and lenses.
-Sunny has grown its R&D expenditure by 40% CAGR5 since listing on the Hong Kong Stock Exchange in 2007.
+One example is a manufacturer of optical components (such as camera modules and lenses).
+This company has grown its R&D expenditure by 40% CAGR5 since listing on the Hong Kong Stock Exchange in 2007.
 There are more than 2,000 R&D staff, whose job is to explore and enhance new technologies for cameras in smartphones (the majority of its business), automobiles (advanced driver assistance systems and autonomous or driverless vehicles), as well as newer areas such as Augmented Reality, Virtual Reality and robotics – all of which use some form of camera sensor as inputs.

-Sunny’s optical design capabilities have been developed over many years and the company is one of few which can produce both camera lens sets and camera modules.
+Optical design capabilities at this company have been developed over many years and the company is one of few which can produce both camera lens sets and camera modules.
 They invest across the whole value chain and aim to become a fully-fledged optical systems solutions provider, including optical lens, cameras, image sensors and smart eyes.

-As a result of improved product specifications, Sunny has consistently increased its market share.
+As a result of improved product specifications, the company has consistently increased its market share.
 The company’s capex plan suggests confidence in the medium term.
 In addition, the broad adoption of 5G in China could provide a cyclical tailwind as smartphone sales return to growth.
-Camera upgrading in smartphones (higher resolution, dual-cam to tri- and quad-cam, 3D sensing, and better lens quality) is a structural growth trend, in our view, which helps to cushion Sunny’s blended product ASP against annual price declines.
+Camera upgrading in smartphones (higher resolution, dual-cam to tri- and quad-cam, 3D sensing, and better lens quality) is a structural growth trend, in our view, which helps to cushion this company’s blended product ASP against annual price declines.

 However, there are many moving parts.
-Major uncertainties include Huawei, which accounts for around 25% of sales (there is the risk of reduced orders due to Huawei’s ban in the US6), as well as increased competition, potential for yield improvement and foreign exchange volatility – all of which could affect earnings in the near term.
-Reassuringly, Sunny’s track record has been outstanding among its peers in China, particularly with its focused strategy and vertical integration business model.
-In addition, Sunny’s management team are young and diligent, and there is strong alignment with shareholders as 35% of the company is owned by management and ex-employees.
+Major uncertainties include the risk of reduced orders, as a major Chinese telecoms company (which accounts for around 25% of the optical company’s sales) has been banned in the US6; as well as increased competition, potential for yield improvement and foreign exchange volatility – all of which could affect earnings in the near term.
+Reassuringly, this optical company’s track record has been outstanding among its peers in China, particularly with its focused strategy and vertical integration business model.
+In addition, the management team are young and diligent, and there is strong alignment with shareholders as 35% of the company is owned by management and ex-employees.

 Expansion into new markets

-Hongfa Technology is the largest relay manufacturer in China and the third-largest globally (relays are electrical switches used in a variety of products, such as automobiles, home appliances, telecommunications and industrial automation).
-In the past, Hongfa had enjoyed strong growth in the domestic market, driven by rising incomes and urbanisation (people were buying more cars and home appliances).
+Another example of a company we added to is the largest relay manufacturer in China and the third-largest globally (relays are electrical switches used in a variety of products, such as automobiles, home appliances, telecommunication sand industrial automation).
+In the past, this relay company had enjoyed strong growth in the domestic market, driven by rising incomes and urbanisation (people were buying more cars and home appliances).
 However, in recent years, the volume of auto and home appliance sales has slowed due to high penetration levels and a slowing economy.

-Hongfa has taken steps to expand into new product areas and grow its overseas business.
-Firstly, as a leading supplier of auto relays for traditional vehicles, Hongfa has leveraged its relationships with both domestic and global car manufacturers to expand into the high-voltage supply chain for electric vehicles (also called “New Energy Vehicles” – NEV).
+The company has taken steps to expand into new product areas and grow its overseas business.
+Firstly, as a leading supplier of auto relays for traditional vehicles, the company has leveraged its relationships with both domestic and global car manufacturers to expand into the high-voltage supply chain for electric vehicles (also called “New Energy Vehicles” – NEV).
 Compared to traditional auto relays, high-voltage relays for electric vehicles are around 5x more expensive, which implies much higher revenue contribution.

-Since 2018, Hongfa has been the exclusive relay supplier to Volkswagen’s full electric “MEB” platform, while Daimler’s Mercedes BEV models and Tesla’s Model 3 also use Hongfa’s high-voltage relay technology.
-Hongfa only makes relays and related components, which means that they can respond quickly to client-specific demands and increase capacity as needed.
+Since 2018, this relay manufacturer has been the exclusive relay supplier to Volkswagen’s full electric “MEB” platform, while Daimler’s Mercedes BEV models and Tesla’s Model 3 also use high-voltage relay technology from this company.
+As this manufacturer only makes relays and related components, they can respond quickly to client-specific demands and increase capacity as needed.
 They are especially nimble when compared to global industrial competitors where relay is only a small part of the overall business.
 We believe demand for high-voltage relays is likely to accelerate as the major auto manufacturers roll out new electric vehicles in response to stricter regulations on emissions.
-Indeed, Hongfa expects this division to grow significantly – targeting RMB 3 billion revenue from both domestic and overseas customers by 2023.
+Indeed, the management expect this division to grow significantly – targeting RMB3bn revenue from both domestic and overseas customers by 2023.

-Secondly, Hongfa has started to break into the low-voltage market, which has a much larger market potential (around 5x bigger) than the niche relay market.
-This is a new and still-developing business area for Hongfa.
+Secondly, this relay company has started to break into the low-voltage market, which has a much larger market potential (around 5x bigger) than the niche relay market.
+This is a new and still-developing business area for the relay giant.
 Its low-voltage product range is still small; but, they believe they are able to differentiate by offering better-quality products.
-We have been impressed by the strong performance-driven culture at Hongfa.
+We have been impressed by the strong performance-driven culture here.
 Their standard defects rate is below “one ppm” (parts per million) – which is incredibly low – and they have a solid reputation of manufacturing high-precision, high-quality products.